UNIX > Linux

 genindex -r -i joined.mpg

-The tool genindex can be downloaded here (external link).
+The tool genindex can be downloaded here.
 Tested with 0.1.3.

 Convert DVD compatible files for VDR